JPLee01/pandas-project/README.md

 ```
 This code produces the following results:
 ```
-Summary Statistics of all the Species (Rounded to 3 Decimal Places):
+Summary Statistics of all the Species (Rounded to 3 decimal places):
        sepal_length  sepal_width  petal_length  petal_width
 count       150.000      150.000       150.000      150.000
 mean          5.843        3.054         3.759        1.199